Optional Practical Training

 - 2 color passport-sized photos

-- Request the following from the International Admissions Office:
+- Complete an OPT Request form (PDF)Listen to request the following from International Admissions:

 - Letter from P/DSO indicating your current academic status and expected date of completion of your studies